Who Our Scholarship Helps

 The first Mesothelioma.com Scholarship was awarded for the 2015 school year.
 The scholarship program was created in honor of mesothelioma survivor and advocate, Heather Von St. James, and her husband Cameron, who enrolled in college after Heather’s diagnosis.

 “When I got sick, our world as we knew it crumbled.
 I had to quit my job as a salon owner and stylist and concentrate on treatment.
 Our income was instantly cut.
-Cameron, my husband, knew that he had to get his degree to do better for our family, including our newborn daughter Lily.
+Cameron, my husband, knew that he had to get his degree to do better for our family, including our newborn child.

 Furthering one’s education is something Cam and I are incredibly passionate about, and we know from experience how hard it is to balance family, jobs and school (not to mention a wife who’s fighting cancer).
 But while it can be difficult, the rewards are too numerous to count.
 Hopefully, this scholarship can give a little extra help to someone in a time of need.”

-– Heather Von St. James
+– Heather Von St. James, Pleural Mesothelioma Survivor

 Scholarship Application Requirements

-- Be enrolled full-time at an accredited two-year or four-year university, community college, junior college or graduate degree program
+- Be enrolled full-time at an accredited two-year or four-year university, community college, junior college or graduate degree program in the United States or its territories

-In addition to the essay, please submit all of the following:
+Please submit all of the following:

 - One letter of recommendation (LOR): Your LOR should detail why you are the best candidate to receive the scholarship.
 Preference will be given to students whose LOR speaks to why they deserve this scholarship, specifically.

-Have a Question About the
+Have a Question About the Mesothelioma.com Scholarship?

-Mesothelioma Scholarship Selection Process
+Mesothelioma.com Scholarship Selection Process

 - Commitment to academic excellence